Shiji: Source materials

 Sima Qian wrote of the problems with incomplete, fragmentary and contradictory sources.
-For example, he mentioned in the preface to chapter 15 that the chronicle records of the feudal states kept in the Zhou dynasty's archive were burnt by Qin Shi Huang because they contained criticisms and ridicule of the Qin state, and that the Qin annals were brief and incomplete.
+For example, he mentioned in the preface to chapter 15 that the chronicle records of the Zhou dynasty states kept in the royal archive were burnt by Qin Shi Huang because they contained criticisms and ridicule of the Qin state, and that the Qin annals were brief and incomplete.
 In the 13th chapter he mentioned that the chronologies and genealogies of different ancient texts "disagree and contradict each other throughout".
 In his 18th chapter, Sima Qian writes, "I have set down only what is certain, and in doubtful cases left a blank."

 Reliability and accuracy

 Scholars have questioned the historicity of legendary kings of the ancient periods given by Sima Qian.
 Sima Qian began the Shiji with an account of the five rulers of supreme virtue, the Five Emperors, who modern scholars, such as those from the Doubting Antiquity School, believe to be originally local deities of the peoples of ancient China.
 Sima Qian sifted out elements of the supernatural and fantastic which seemed to contradict their existence as actual human monarchs, and was therefore criticized for turning myths and folklore into sober history.